Bundles

 A bundle can contain:

-- the analysis results generated for those files
+- the analysis results generated for those recordings

 - playback state for review

-If you are working inside a project, new recordings are saved into that project's recordings folder and added to the selected bundle.
+New recordings are saved into the project's recordings folder and added to the currently selected bundle.

 There are two main ways to start using bundles.